 Hello and welcome to my brand spanking new travel blog called Travel Vixta.
 In this blog post I’m going to share with you why I have set up this travel blog as well as our travel history both before kids, individually, as children ourselves and now as a family!

 So why Travel Vixta?
 Travel because it’s a travel blog of course and Vixta because I’m Victoria and that’s an old nickname of mine.
 All the other great names had gone Travel Vix, Travel Victoria, Victoria Travels and so on.
 Ben and I have actually been thinking of starting a travel-only blog pretty much this entire year, but could not think of a name.
 Or rather, we could think of hundreds of names, but every single amazing catchy name was already taken!
 I was being fussy and wanted no hyphens and only dot com, so it made it harder to find something available.

 Anyway, I finally thought I’d found the one when I saw no-one had a Travel Vix website, but even though it’s not active, the domain is owned by someone.
 Arg!
 Instead of spending another ten months trying to think up a name, I decided to just go with Vixta which was a nickname I once had.
 I also think it’s kinda catchy and memorable – Travel Vixta.

 I’m not new to blogging.
 I have two blogs of my own already and Ben has one.
-I’ve been blogging for 5.5 years already and absolutely love it.
+I’ve been blogging since April 2013 and absolutely love it.
 My main blog covers a gazillion topics and so I’ve been branching out and setting up some more niched down blogs to see how that goes.
 It’s been a long while since we thought we should have this travel only blog and we were even more inspired to start it when we purchased our first camper this year!

 Our Mazda Bongo Friendee camper